-How the Debt Market is Shaping up in CEEPrivate Equity M&A Toolkit Central & Eastern Europe
+How the Debt Market is Shaping up in CEECentral & Eastern Europe M&A Toolkit Private Equity

 At our recent CEE M&A and Corporate Financing Forum, we caught up with Adil Seetal of CVC Capital Partners.